-Your school must comply with any order it receives from a judge to turn over student records.
-Therefore, it is important to be cautious about what information you share.
+• Your school must comply with an order it receives from a judge to turnover student records.
+It is important to be cautious about what information you share.

 Can my school share my place of birth with immigration enforcement authorities without my permission?